snu-sf/fairness/README.md

 `src/tlogic/TemporalLogic.v` instantiates `sProp` by defining concrete types (`type`) and atoms (`Atom.t`).
 We remark that `Atom.t` includes some predicates for first-order ghost states: they can be optimized away by encoding them using `Syntax.ownM`, but we choose this design to make the development easier.
 Among many notations, the most important ones are those for the interpretations:
-`τ{t, n}` is the type interpretation (`sType.interp`), converting a `sProp` type `t` into the corresponding Coq Type at stratification index `n`.
+`τ{t, n}` is the type interpretation (`sType.interp`), converting a `sProp` type `t` into a corresponding Coq Type with the stratification index `n`.
 `⟦F, n⟧` is the predicate interpretation (`SyntaxI.interp`), converting a `sProp` into a `iProp`.
-Lemmas in `Section RED.` can be helpful to see how `sProp`s are interpreted to `iProp`s.
+Lemmas in `Section RED.` can be helpful to see how `sProp`s are interpreted into `iProp`s.

 In addition, `src/tlogic/TemporalLogic.v` develops `sProp` encodings of core logical predicates of Lilo, such as the invariants and the liveness-related predicates.
-Note that the original definition, namely `iProp`s, of these logical predicates are defined in different files (such as `src/ra/IndexedInvariants.v`, `src/tlogic/LiveObligations.v`).
+Note that the original definition, namely `iProp`s, of these logical predicates are defined in different files (such as `src/ra/IndexedInvariants.v` and `src/tlogic/LiveObligations.v`).
-The original definitions and their `sProp` encodings share the same notations for most cases, except for higher-order predicates such as fancy updates, which includes the stratification index in their notations.
+The original definitions and their `sProp` encodings share the same notation.

 #### Hoare triples
-Many rules and examples in the code heavily utilize Hoare triples, which is defined in `Section TRIPLES.`, in particular `triple_gen`, in `src/tlogic/SimWeakest.v`, along with the simulation weakest precondition `wpsim`.
+Many rules and examples in the code heavily utilize Hoare triples, which is defined in `src/tlogic/SimWeakest.v`, in particular utilizing the general definition `triple_gen`, along with the simulation weakest precondition `wpsim`.
 The file also contains notations for the triples, and `src/tlogic/TemporalLogic.v` defines the `sProp` encodings of the triples, with the `sProp` version of the notations.

 As an example to show how the triples are used, we describe how the MEM-READ rule in the paper (Sec 3.3, Fig.3) appears in the code.
-The MEM-READ rule corresponds to `SCMem_load_fun_spec` in `src/example/SCMemSpec.v` (`SCMem_load_fun_syn_spec` is the `sProp` version of the rule, but this is not used in practice because when we are writing proofs, we usually convert `sProp`s into `iProp`s to utilize the Iris Proof Mode).
+The MEM-READ rule corresponds to the `SCMem_load_fun_spec` lemma in `src/example/SCMemSpec.v` (`SCMem_load_fun_syn_spec` is the `sProp` version of the rule, but this is not used in practice because when we are writing proofs, we usually convert `sProp`s into `iProp`s to utilize the Iris Proof Mode).

 This lemma includes some details omitted in the paper.
-First, the lemma is stated in the form of a triple, utilizing the notation, and includes the details related to `sProp`, such as the stratification index.
+First, the lemma is stated in the form of a triple and includes the details related to `sProp`, such as the stratification index.
 One can unfold the triple to check that it is equivalent to MEM-READ.
 Next, the rule requires the state interpretation `tgt_interp_as` in the precondition.
 `tgt_interp_as` is persistent, so the lemma does not consume it.